Is Ophiuchus a Real Starsign?

 What are the Ophiuchus Starsign Dates?

-Ophiuchus, the Serpent-Bearer, represents a lesser-known astrological sign positioned between Scorpio and Sagittarius.
-Its origins trace back to ancient Egypt, contrary to popular belief, and it symbolizes healing, transformation, and rejuvenation.
+Ophiuchus, the Serpent-Bearer, represents a lesser-known astrological sign positioned between the constellations of Scorpius and Sagittarius.
+It symbolizes healing, transformation, and rejuvenation.
 People born under this sign possess intuition, passion, and an unwavering love for knowledge.
-If your birthday falls between November 29 and December 17, you belong to the sign of Ophiuchus.
-Adopting a 13-constellation zodiacal system would require other starsigns to adjust their dates, including poor Scorp, who would have only six days to call their own.
+Adopting 13 constellations as a zodiacal system would require other starsigns to adjust their dates, including poor Scorpios, who would have only 4 days to call their own.

-Including the zodiacal constellation Ophiuchus as the 13th zodiac sign, has been the subject of much debate and controversy among astrologers.
+Including the zodiacal constellation Ophiuchus the serpent bearer as the thirteenth sign, has been the subject of much debate and controversy among astrologers.
 It is believed that the alignment of the stars has shifted, and what we know as the zodiac calendar has been off by approximately one month since ancient times.

 Consequently, the starsigns associated with each month may not align exactly as they used to, making it necessary to account for the shift in the earth’s alignment by adding a thirteenth sign.
 Despite these debates, studying the principles of this ancient sign has helped many individuals who identify with the Serpent gain a deeper understanding of themselves and their personality traits.